 One of our core tenants at IBM is to find and work with great partners who share our vision and values.
 The ecosystem is important.
-At Watson Media, we’re focused on bringing powerful portfolio of cognitive video solutions to market.
+At Watson Media, we’re focused on bringing powerful portfolio of AI (artificial intelligence) video solutions to market.
 To meet the unique needs of our customers, Watson Media works with a number of partners to augment our solutions and build robust solutions that aid in driving efficiencies, delivering elevated video experiences and delighting consumers.

 In media, context is everything: Just as a hand signal that means “V for victory” in one country may be incredibly offensive in another, what’s culturally acceptable in a television show in the U.S. may be verboten elsewhere around the world.

 By flagging questionable content for media compliance, Watson not only saves time and costs, but opens up opportunities in new markets for content creators and broadcasters alike.
 For more information about how AI can save time and money with compliance, also be sure to download IBM Watson Media’s ROI analysis paper: From AI to ROI: When playback means payback.

 When average TV viewers are channel surfing on the couch, they probably aren’t thinking too much about big data.
 But it’s already beginning to shape the viewing experience, namely by providing recommendations.
 And as time goes on, it will begin to have an even bigger impact.